AwesomeMc101/beta-commodity-checker/README.md

 ### This source has a lot of types/defines that could've been replaced by 1 set in the API file.
 If you plan on using this I'd recommend globalizing the types

 # This is old code!
 Uploading because a friend asked for it.
+## I hate this source so much.
+That's why idc about giving it away.
+Have fun fr